The Global Brain Cancer Alliance (TGBCA)

 Glioblastoma Multiforme (GBM) is the most common and lethal form of brain tumor in adults.
 There is no effective treatment option for GBM patients, especially for young patients.
+Less than 10% of GBM patients survive 5 years or longer after diagnosis, while the average life expectancy is only about 15 months.

 Additional NFCR-funded GBM Research Projects